LibraryCarpentry/Top-10-FAIR/_posts/2019-01-18-oceanography.md

 ### Identifying vulnerabilities

 * **Scenario 1:** Your entire office/lab building burns down overnight.
-No one is harmed, because no on was there, but all electronics in the building perish beyond hope of repair.
+No one is harmed, because no one was there, but all electronics in the building perish beyond hope of repair.
 The next morning, can you access any of your data?
 * **Scenario 2:** The cloud server you use (everything from Google Drive to GitHub) crashes.
 Can you still access your most up to date data?

 ### Discussion 1:

 * From either of the two scenarios, can your data survive a disaster?
-What some of the things that you think you are doing incorrectly to prevent data loss?
+What are some of the things that you think you are doing incorrectly to prevent data loss?

 ### Discussion 2: